Legion of Boom: Post-LOB

-The 2017 backups and starters included the Seahawks 3rd round pick out of UCF Shaquill Griffin, Justin Coleman whom the Seahawks acquired over a trade with the New England Patriots, returning veteran Byron Maxwell and Bradley McDougald who was signed from free agency after leaving the Tampa Bay Buccaneers.
-Griffin and McDougald would prove to be very important players for the Seahawks defense who were without Richard Sherman and Kam Chancellor.
+The 2017 backups and starters included the Seahawks 3rd round pick out of UCF Shaquill Griffin, Justin Coleman whom the Seahawks acquired over a trade with the New England Patriots, returning veteran Byron Maxwell and Bradley McDougald, who was signed from free agency after leaving the Tampa Bay Buccaneers.
+Griffin and McDougald would prove to be very important players for the Seahawks defense that was without Richard Sherman and Kam Chancellor for the second half of the season.

-Griffin, Coleman and McDougald all became starters for the 2018 Seattle Seahawks season with the loss of Sherman and Chancellor.
+Griffin, Coleman and McDougald all became starters for the Seahawks in 2018 with Sherman's departure to the San Francisco 49ers and the loss of Chancellor.
 Rookie cornerback Tre Flowers and safety Tedric Thompson also were brought in to fill in for former LOB players.

-In 2019 (the first season without any original LOB members) the starters included Shaquill Griffin, Bradley McDougald, Tre Flowers, Quandre Diggs, Tedric Thompson as well as rookies Marquise Blair and Ugo Amadi.
+In 2019 (the first season without any original LOB members), the starters included Shaquill Griffin, Bradley McDougald, Tre Flowers, Quandre Diggs, Tedric Thompson as well as rookies Marquise Blair and Ugo Amadi.
 Griffin would go on to make the Pro Bowl.

 In 2020 the Seahawks traded for safety Jamal Adams.
 Adams and Diggs would make the Pro Bowl that season, the first safety tandem to make the Pro Bowl together since Thomas and Chancellor in 2015.
-Adams would also set the NFL record for most sacks by a defensive back in a single season with 9.5, he was also named second team All-Pro.
+Adams would also set the NFL record for most sacks by a defensive back in a single season with 9.5 sacks while also being named second-team All-Pro.
 Other new 2020 players included cornerbacks D. J. Reed and Quinton Dunbar and safety Ryan Neal.